Harvard-ATG/media_management_lti/README.md

 $ docker run --rm -v `pwd`:/code gulp gulp watch
 ```

+Notes:

-Note that the `--rm` flag is used to remove the container after the command is executed since the result of the command is saved
+- The `--rm` flag is used to remove the container after the command is executed since the result of the command is saved
 to the volume that was mounted (e.g. current directory).
+- The `-v` flag mounts the app directory so that the build is saved outside of the container.

 **Other tasks:**